SakethNannaka/backend_msit_admissions/README.md

-ProcFile->wsgi.py->Application.py.

-there are other modules:
+ProcFile(started by heroku)-> wsgi.py(started by procFile using gunicorn)-> application.py(imported in wsgi.py).

+ Modules Like :
   sendEmail.py
   ForgotEmail.py
   OTP.py
   test_Files.py
+  Email_helper.py
-which are used as seperate modules to reduce the complexity and ease of use
+which are used as seperate modules to reduce the complexity and ease of use of application.py

 other modules :
     models.py